messagebus/lapine/README.md

 ======

 Speak to RabbitMQ.
-This gem serves as a wrapper for publishing messages to RabbitMQ via the Bunny gem.
+This gem serves as a wrapper for publishing messages to RabbitMQ via the Bunny gem, and for consuming messages using the AMQP gem.

 ## Configuration